SchedMD/slurm-gcp/terraform/examples/generate_network/README.md

 # Example: generate_network

-In this example, it will generate a new network for the slurm cluster.
+In this example, it will create a vpc and generate subnetworks for the slurm cluster from the given subnet specifications.

 Steps: